acceleratedscience/openad_service_utils/docs/api-reference.md

 *   A JSON object containing the status of the job.
 If the job is complete and the result is a file, the response will include a `download_url`.
 Otherwise, for JSON-based results, it will contain the result data directly.

 ---

+## File Collections

+**Note:** The file collection endpoints are only available if the service is configured with a property predictor that supports file collections (i.e., `get_mesh_property`).
+If not available, these endpoints will return a `404 Not Found` error.

 ### `GET /service/collections`